top of page

 About

-We focus on building secure, domestic AI capacity that supports government operations, public safety, healthcare, defence, education, and critical industries—powered by Manitoba’s clean and reliable hydroelectric grid.
+North Atlas AI is a Manitoba-based initiative dedicated to developing sovereign, energy-anchored AI compute infrastructure for Canada.
+We focus on building secure, domestic capacity that supports government operations, public safety, healthcare, education, research, defence, and critical industries—powered by Manitoba’s clean and reliable hydroelectric grid.

 Mandate

-We work with federal and provincial partners to align policy, infrastructure, and investment pathways that advance Canada’s strategic AI capabilities and support regional economic growth.
+We work with federal and provincial partners to align policy, infrastructure, and investment pathways that advance Canada’s AI capabilities and support regional economic growth.

 Guiding Principles